Posttraumatic Stress Disorder (PTSD)

 Formal Assessment Tools

 - Clinician-Administered PTSD Scale for DSM-5 (CAPS-5).
-This is the “gold standard” in PTSD assessment.
-It is a 30-item structured interview designed to be administered by clinicians and appropriately trained paraprofessionals.
-The interview is used to make a current or lifetime diagnosis of PTSD and to assess PTSD symptoms over the previous week.
-The full interview takes 45 to 60 minutes to administer (Sareen, 2017).
+A 30-item, structured interview administered by clinicians and appropriately trained paraprofessionals to make a current or lifetime diagnosis of PTSD and to assess PTSD symptoms over the previous week.
+The full interview takes 45 to 60 minutes to administer (Sareen, 2020).

 - PTSD Checklist for DSM-5 (PCL-5).
-This is a 20-item self-report measure that assesses the 20 DSM-5 symptoms of PTSD.
+A 20-item self-report measure that assesses the 20 DSM-5 symptoms of PTSD.
 It is used to monitor symptom change during and after treatment, screen for PTSD, and make a provisional PTSD diagnosis.
-This tool takes 5 to 10 minutes to complete and can be completed by patients in a waiting room (Sareen, 2017).
+This tool takes 5 to 10 minutes to complete and can be completed by patients in a waiting room (Sareen, 2020).

 - Life Events Checklist for DSM-5 (LEC-5).
-This is a self-report measure that screens for potentially traumatic events in a patient’s lifetime.
-It assesses exposure to 16 events known to have the potential to result in PTSD and includes one additional item to assess for any other extraordinarily stressful event not captured in the first 16 items.
-There are three formats for LEC-5, including the standard self-report that establishes whether an event has occurred, the extended self-report that establishes the worse event if more than one, and the interview to establish if Criterion A stressor has been met.
+A self-report measure that screens for potentially traumatic events in a patient’s lifetime.
+It is often used in combination with other tools.
+There are three formats for LEC-5, including the standard self-report that establishes whether an event has occurred, the extended self-report that establishes the worst event if more than one, and the interview to establish if Criterion A stressor has been met (NCPTSD, 2018b).

 ASSESSING THE OLDER ADULT